-Sarah is a Research Fellow in the Centre for Biostatistics.
+Sarah is a Senior Lecturer in the Centre for Biostatistics.

-She is an academic adviser to NIHR CLAHRC Greater manchester.
+She is an academic within NIHR CLAHRC Greater Manchester.

 After completing a BA in Politics and Modern History at the University of Manchester, Sarah worked for many years in housing and regeneration for local authorities in Greater Manchester.

 In 2004 Sarah completed a MSc in Social Research Methods and Statistics at CCSR, University of Manchester, folowed in 2007, by a PhD at the University of Leeds, Partnership Working in Local Electronic Government.